mitchellh/vagrant-google/README.md

    section and click the `Create new Client ID` button.
 In the pop-up dialog, select the `Service Account` radio button and the click the `Create Client ID` button.
-1. When prompted, select the `Download private key` button and make sure to save this file in a secure and reliable location.
-This key file will be used to authorize all Vagrant commands available in this plugin.
+1. Make sure to download the *P12 private key* and save this file in a secure and reliable location.
+This key file will be used to authorize all API requests to Google Compute Engine.
 1. Still on the same page, find the newly created `Service Account` text block on the API Access page.
 Record the `Email address` (it should end with `@developer.gserviceaccount.com`) associated with the new Service